ben-biddington/Signal-Desktop-Development-Guide/how/how-set-up-as-standalone-device-works.md

 This is how Signal continues the 'Set Up as Standalone Device' workflow.
 The next step is to send an SMS with a code that can then be pasted back into to UI.

-This registration is done in `main.ts`.
+This registration is done in `app/main.ts`.

 ```ts
 // app/main.ts